cult1st4/tictactoe/README.md

 It's a basic Tic-tac-toe written in C Language

 ### Known Bugs:
--  When we tie with the machine
+-  [Fixed] When we tie with the machine
--  Putting number beyond [0 ..
+-  [Fixed] Putting number beyond [0 ..
 9] results in wrong message
--  Segmentation Fault is possible according to entry
+-  [Fixed] Segmentation Fault is possible according to entry